IES 6 IES 6:

 3. Content validity--An assessment activity has high content validity if the assessment activity provides adequate coverage of the particular aspect of professional competence being assessed.

-6. There are many ways to design assessment activities to increase validity.
-For example:
+16. There are many ways to design assessment activities to increase validity.
+Examples that may increase the forms of validity include:

-1. Face validity may be increased when assessing the competence of aspiring professional accountants to apply a particular accounting standard, if an examination includes a comprehensive and relevant case study rather than a simple case study based on incomplete information;
+1. Face validity may be increased when assessing the learning outcomes to apply a particular accounting standard, if an assessment includes a comprehensive and relevant case study rather than a simple case study based on incomplete information;

-2. Predictive validity may be increased for assessing competence in leadership, by relying on a workplace assessment of how well an aspiring professional accountant leads a team rather than relying on the outcomes of a written examination; and
+2. Predictive validity may be increased when assessing learning outcomes for leadership, by relying on a workplace assessment of how well an aspiring professional accountant leads a team rather than relying on the outcomes of a written assessment; and

-3. Content validity may be increased if an examination covers more, rather than a few, aspects of the particular area of professional competence being assessed.
+3. Content validity may be increased when an assessment activity covers more, rather than a few, aspects of the particular area of professional competence being assessed.

 Verifiable Evidence

-1. IFAC member bodies shall base the assessment of the professional competence of aspiring professional accountants on verifiable evidence.
+1. IFAC member organizations shall base the formal assessment of professional competence of aspiring professional accountants on verifiable evidence.

 Explanatory Material

 1. Verifiable evidence is evidence that is objective, and capable of being proven and retained.
-Basing the assessment of professional competence on verifiable evidence may satisfy the needs of third parties who oversee or regulate an IFAC member body.
-It will also increase the confidence of stakeholders that aspiring professional accountants have achieved the appropriate level of professional competence by the end of IPD.
+Basing the formal assessment of learning outcomes on verifiable evidence may satisfy the needs of third parties who oversee or regulate an IFAC member organization.
+Verifiable evidence increases the confidence of stakeholders that aspiring professional accountants have demonstrated the required level of professional competence by the end of IPD.

-2. Recorded outcomes of successful achievement in examinations; and
+2. Recorded outcomes of successful achievement in assessments; and

 3. A record of achievement provided by employers on competence achieved by aspiring professional accountants.